kasmar00/wc-multithread/readme.md

 Computing 3 sem, Faculty of Computing and Telecomunications Poznań Univeristy of Technology 2020/2021.

-Goal of the project was to create a
+Goal of the project was to create a multithreaded program, for counting characters and lines in files in a given folder with given extensions.

 Teacher: [Cezary Sobaniec](https://www.cs.put.poznan.pl/csobaniec/)